seacloud9/VRTK/DOCUMENTATION.md

 #### GetControllerModel/1

-  > `public virtual GameObject GetControllerModel(VRTK_DeviceFinder.ControllerHand hand)`
+  > `public abstract GameObject GetControllerModel(ControllerHand hand);`

   * Parameters
-   * `VRTK_DeviceFinder.ControllerHand hand` - The hand enum of which controller model to retrieve.
+   * `ControllerHand hand` - The hand enum of which controller model to retrieve.
   * Returns
    * `GameObject` - The GameObject that has the model alias within it.